 Part 1: Canon Imageprograf Pro-1100

 I can hardly believe it's already been a little over 30 days since I welcomed my new Canon imagePROGRAF PRO-1100 printer into my workspace.
-I want to share the reasons behind my long wait and the thought process that finally led me to purchase it.
+I'd like to share the reasons behind my long wait and the thought process that ultimately led me to make the purchase.
 Initially, I had to convince myself of the necessity of owning a professional printer.
 I wanted to ensure it was more than just a luxury; it had to serve a genuine purpose in my artistic practice.
-Following that, I needed to find the funds to make the investment, which I managed by selling my beloved Marshall half stack amplifier.
+Following that, I needed to find the funds to invest, which I managed by selling my beloved Marshall half-stack amplifier.
 Letting go of my gear was not easy, but it became clear that the benefits of this printer would outweigh the loss.

-On YouTube I went, to search reviews for large format printers.
+I went to YouTube to search for reviews of large-format printers.
 That wouldn’t cost an arm and a leg.
-And weren’t too bulky for the space I intended to place it.
+And they weren’t too bulky for the space I intended to place them.
 Behold, the Canon Pro Series was the more dominant one in my search results.
-Most of the Pro series I saw were the Pro 2600 and higher, Much too large for my space and wallet.
+Most of the Pro series I saw were the Pro 2600 and higher, much too large for my space and wallet.
 Then I stumbled upon the imagePROGRAF series of large format printers.
 The maximum size print was 17x22, and the cost was more reasonable to fit my budget.

 Honestly, the Canon Pro-1000 was my intended printer.
 Then I heard the rumors of a replacement for it, the Canon Pro-1100.
-So, what was the big difference between the 2?
-Some things that stood out were the wider color gamut and richer and deeper blacks.
+What was the big difference between the 2?
+Some things that stood out were the wider color gamut and more affluent and deeper blacks.
 During the next couple of months, I realized that, in a side-by-side comparison, the Pro 1000 and its rumored replacement, the Pro 1100, were typically the same Machine.

-By the time I made up my mind to get the Pro 1000, it was no longer available, So the choice became simple, I ordered the Pro 1100 from Dell USA, they were the only ones that weren’t sold out.
-Besides it was now $50 cheaper, $1249.
+By the time I decided to get the Pro 1000, it was no longer available.
+So, the choice became simple: I ordered the Pro 1100 from Dell USA, as they were the only ones that weren’t sold out.
+Besides, it was now $50 cheaper, $1249.
 I also had a credit on my account, so the final price before tax came to just below $1200.

-Part 2 of this blog will be more on my setup, my print process and efforts to resolve a printing issue.
+Part 2 of this blog will focus on my setup, print process, and efforts to resolve a printing issue.

 Helpful Links